Applied Industry Sector

 Factory made devices that create light in the Ultraviolet wavelength for use either as a germicidal light to affect microorganisms on illuminated surfaced or in the air stream or to cause a catalytic reaction to break down contaminants in the air circulating in the ductwork of residential and commercial environments.

-Blowers, Fans, and Motors:
+Blowers, Fans, and Motors

-Air and combustion gas moving devices, consisting of impellers, motors, and associated components, produced for other manufacturers in the air-conditioning, heating, and refrigeration industry.
+Air and combustion gas moving devices, consisting of impellers, motors, and associated components, produced for other manufacturers in the air conditioning, heating, and refrigeration industry.

-Chemicals & Refrigerant Reclaimers
+Chemicals and Refrigerant Reclaimers

 Chemical compounds that have significant application in conjunction with the manufacture, operation, or service of air conditioning and refrigeration equipment, and containers and equipment used to transport, store, or process these chemicals.
 Reclaim recovered refrigerants to the purity specifications outlined in the current version of AHRI Standard 700 (Specification for Fluorocarbon Refrigerants).
 The process can be used to reclaim customer-owned refrigerants or to reclaim used refrigerant that will subsequently be sold to third parties.
 Specifically excluded are refrigerants synthesized from virgin materials.